Whenever a discount is applied, a coupon is created, but what does this mean exactly?

 Let’s take a look at the behavior on the backend after products have been purchased and discount rules have been applied.

 For the admin, it is important to know what will happen exactly with a cart rule and the coupon that is created.

 We will explain this step by step, by using an example.

 If there are two or more cart rules valid, the plugin always creates a unique coupon, so it merges the discount amount of the rules into a unique value.

-For this reason even if the rules have a percentage discount, the coupon will be create as a fixed price.
+For this reason, even if the rules have a percentage discount, the coupon will be created as a fixed price.

 Create the cart rules

 Now suppose we have created 2 cart rules:

 - Cart rule 1 applies a discount of 10% for cart subtotal greater than 100$.